MythicAgents/leviathan/README.md

 # Leviathan

-leviathan is a Chrome Extension payload that's designed to live in the browser and be hosted on your own infrastructure (not within Google Chrome's store).
-This leviathan instance supports Mythic 2.2 and will updated as necessary.
-It does not support Mythic 2.1 and lower.
+Leviathan is a Chrome extension written in JavaScript by @xorrior.
+It's intended to be leveraged outside of the Google Chrome store and hosted on your own servers.

-The agent has `mythic_payloadtype_container==0.0.42` PyPi package installed and reports to Mythic as version "6".
+Leviathan uses the `itsafeaturemythic/leviathan_payload:0.0.4` docker container and reports to Mythic as version "6".

+## Leviathan's Icon

+leviathan's icon was made by Freepik from www.flaticon.com

 ## How to install an agent in this format within Mythic